-Education: Maegan has a BA in Global Studies and French from the University of California, Santa Barbara, including a year of study abroad at the Institut d’Etudes Politiques of Lyon.
+Education: Maegan has a BA in Global Studies and French from the University of California, Santa Barbara, including a year at the Institut d’Etudes Politiques of Lyon.
 In 2010, she also received a joint Masters in Global Studies from the University of Leipzig and the University of Vienna.

 Relevant experience and expertise:

 During her studies, Maegan worked with several intergovernmental organizations on migration issues, including the United Nations Research Institute for Social Development (UNRISD), ICMPD and the International Organization for Migration (IOM).
 This work focused on South-South migration, integration policies in Switzerland and gender and migration.
-She worked with ICMPD from August to November 2010 as a trainee in particular on the project “Promoting Sustainable Policies for Integration (PROSINT)”, and rejoined the team in June 2011 to work on several projects, including “Treatment of third-country nationals at the EU’s external borders” and "FastPass - A harmonized, modular reference system for all European automatic border crossing points".
+She worked with ICMPD from August to November 2010 on the project “Promoting Sustainable Policies for Integration (PROSINT)”, and rejoined the team in June 2011 to work on several projects focused on irregular migration, with a regional focus on the Middle East and North Africa, including “Treatment of third-country nationals at the EU’s external borders”, "Study on smuggling of migrants: characteristics. responses and cooperation with third countries," and "FastPass - A harmonized, modular reference system for all European automatic border crossing points".

-Research interests: Border control and border management, use of technology in border control, human rights, Diaspora, gender and migration
+Research interests: Irregular migration, Border control and border management, use of technology in border control, human rights, Diaspora, gender and migration

 Albert Kraler, Maegan Hendow, Ferruccio Pastore (2016): Introduction: Multiplication and Multiplicity - Transformations of Border Control.
 Journal of Borderlands Studies 31(2).